nikouu/Adafruit-Feather-CO2-Meter/README.md

 A ~0.1W drop and the spikes remain.

-As at version 1.1 the battery lasts about 21 hours, or 1.75 time longer than version 1.0.
+As at version 1.1 the battery lasts about 21 hours, or 1.75 times longer than version 1.0.

 #### Power saving by turning off the sensor